chenxiaolong/avbroot/README.md

 # avbroot

 avbroot is a program for patching Android A/B-style OTA images for root access while preserving AVB (Android Verified Boot) using custom signing keys.
 It is compatible with both Magisk and KernelSU.
+If desired, it can also just re-sign an OTA without enabling root access.

 Having a good understanding of how AVB and A/B OTAs work is recommended prior to using avbroot.
 At the very least, please make sure the [warnings and caveats](#warnings-and-caveats) are well-understood to avoid the risk of hard bricking.

 **NOTE:** avbroot 2.0 has been rewritten in Rust and no longer relies on any AOSP code.
 The CLI is fully backwards compatible, but the old Python implementation can be found in the `python` branch if needed.

-## Patches

-avbroot applies two patches to the boot images:

-* Magisk is applied to the `boot` or `init_boot` image, depending on device, as if it were done from the Magisk app.

-* The `boot`, `recovery`, or `vendor_boot` image, depending on device, is patched to replace the OTA signature verification certificates with the custom OTA signing certificate.
-This allows future patched OTAs to be sideloaded after the bootloader has been locked.
-It also prevents accidental flashing of the original OTA package while booted into recovery.

-## Warnings and Caveats
+## Requirements

-* The device must use modern (non-legacy-SAR) A/B partitioning.
-This is the case on newer Pixel and OnePlus devices.
+* Only devices that use modern A/B partitioning are supported.
+This is the case for most non-Samsung devices launched with Android 10 or newer.
 To check if a device uses this partitioning scheme, open the OTA zip file and check that:

   * `payload.bin` exists
-  * `META-INF/com/android/metadata` (Android 11) or `META-INF/com/android/metadata.pb` (Android 12+) exists
+  * `META-INF/com/android/metadata` (Android 10-11) or `META-INF/com/android/metadata.pb` (Android 12+) exists

 * The device must support using a custom public key for the bootloader's root of trust.
 This is normally done via the `fastboot flash avb_custom_key` command.
 All Pixel devices with unlockable bootloaders support this, as well as most OnePlus devices.
 Other devices may support it as well, but there's no easy way to check without just trying it.

+## Patches

+avbroot applies two patches to the boot images:

+* The `boot` or `init_boot` image, depending on device, is patched to enable root access.
+For Magisk, the patch is equivalent to what would be normally done by the Magisk app.

+* The `boot`, `recovery`, or `vendor_boot` image, depending on device, is patched to replace the OTA signature verification certificates with the custom OTA signing certificate.
+This allows future patched OTAs to be sideloaded from recovery mode after the bootloader has been locked.
+It also prevents accidental flashing of the original unpatched OTA.

+## Warnings and Caveats

-* **Do not ever disable the `OEM unlocking` checkbox when using a locked bootloader with root.** This is critically important.
-With root access, it is possible to corrupt the running system, for example by zeroing out the boot partition.
+* **Always leave the `OEM unlocking` checkbox enabled when using a locked bootloader with root.** This is critically important.
+Root access allows the boot partition to potentially be overwritten, either accidentally or intentionally, with an image that is not properly signed.
 In this scenario, if the checkbox is turned off, both the OS and recovery mode will be made unbootable and `fastboot flashing unlock` will not be allowed.
 This effectively renders the device **_hard bricked_**.

+    Repeat: **_ALWAYS leave `OEM unlocking` enabled if rooted._**

-* Any operation that causes an unsigned or differently-signed boot image to be flashed will result in the device being unbootable and unrecoverable without unlocking the bootloader again (and thus, triggering a data wipe).
+* Any operation that causes an improperly-signed boot image to be flashed will result in the device being unbootable and unrecoverable without unlocking the bootloader again (and thus, triggering a data wipe).
 This includes:

-    * Performing a regular (unpatched) A/B OTA update.
-This can be blocked via a Magisk module (see: [Blocking A/B OTA Updates](#blocking-ab-ota-updates)).
+    * Performing a unpatched A/B OTA update while booted into Android via the OS' default updater.
+This can be blocked via a Magisk/KernelSU module (see: [Blocking A/B OTA Updates](#blocking-ab-ota-updates)).

     * The `Direct install` method for updating Magisk.
-Magisk updates must be done by repatching as well.
+Magisk updates **must** be done by repatching the OTA, not via the app.

+    If the boot image is ever modified, **do not reboot**.
+[Open an issue](https://github.com/chenxiaolong/avbroot/issues/new) for support and be very clear about what steps were done that lead to the situation.
+If Android is still running and root access works, it might be possible to recover without wiping and starting over.

+## Usage

+1. Make sure the [caveats listed above](#warnings-and-caveats) are understood.
+It is possible to hard brick by doing the wrong thing!

+2. Download the latest version from the [releases page](https://github.com/chenxiaolong/avbroot/releases).
+To verify the digital signature, see the [verifying digital signatures](#verifying-digital-signatures) section.

+    avbroot is a standalone executable.
+It does not need to be installed and can be run from anywhere.

+3. Follow the steps to [generate signing keys](#generating-keys).

+4. Patch the OTA zip.
+The base command is:

+    ```bash
+    avbroot ota patch \
+        --input /path/to/ota.zip \
+        --key-avb /path/to/avb.key \
+        --key-ota /path/to/ota.key \
+        --cert-ota /path/to/ota.crt \
+    ```

+    Add the following additional arguments to the end of the command depending on how you want to configure root access.

+    * To enable root access with Magisk:

+        ```bash
+        --magisk /path/to/magisk.apk \
+        --magisk-preinit-device <name>
+        ```

+        If you don't know the Magisk preinit partition name, see the [Magisk preinit device section](#magisk-preinit-device) for steps on how to find it.

+        If you prefer to manually patch the boot image via the Magisk app instead of letting avbroot handle it, use the following arguments instead:

+        ```bash
+        --prepatched /path/to/magisk_patched-xxxxx_yyyyy.img
+        ```

+    * To enable root access with KernelSU:

+        ```bash
+        --prepatched /path/to/kernelsu/boot.img \
+        --boot-partition @gki_kernel
+        ```

+    * To leave the OS unrooted:

+        ```bash
+        --rootless
+        ```

+    For more details on the options above, see the [advanced usage section](#advanced-usage).

+    If `--output` is not specified, then the output file is written to `<input>.patched`.

+5. The patched OTA is ready to go!
+To flash it for the first time, follow the steps in the [initial setup section](#initial-setup).
+For updates, follow the steps in the [updates section](#updates).

 ## Generating Keys

-avbroot signs a few components while patching an OTA zip:
+avbroot signs several components while patching an OTA zip:

-* the root `vbmeta` image
-* the boot image `vbmeta` footers (if the original ones were signed)
+* the boot images
+* the vbmeta images
 * the OTA payload
 * the OTA zip itself

-The boot-related components are signed with an AVB key and OTA-related components are signed with an OTA key.
-They can be the same RSA keypair, though the following steps show how to generate two separate keys.
+The first two components are signed with an AVB key and latter two components are signed with an OTA key.
+They can be the same key, though the following steps show how to generate two separate keys.

+When patching OTAs for multiple devices, generating unique keys for each device is strongly recommended because it prevents an OTA for the wrong device being accidentally flashed.

-1. Generate the AVB and OTA signing keys:
+1. Generate the AVB and OTA signing keys.

     ```bash
     avbroot key generate-key -o avb.key